 If you’re not training your legs, you’re missing out.
 As well as having the largest and most powerful muscles, your legs and ass play a part in every single compound movement you take, through the posterior chain.

 Training legs doesn’t have to be complicated.
-There are lots of excellent options that make things simple, and fit into any home gym no matter the space or budget.
+There are lots of excellent options that make things simple and fit into any home gym no matter the space or budget.
 In this guide we’ll cover all the main home gym gear you can get for training legs.
 Here’s a quick table of the most effective gear if you want to jump to our top-rated picks.

 Leg Exercise Stations

 The Leg Press